Refreshing Soft Furnishings to Achieve a Spring Look

-My bedroom has been pretty much neglected the last few years.
+My bedroom has been pretty much neglected in the last few years.
 It has become a place for getting ready in a hurry, leaving a mess behind me, dumping clean washing and nursing babies throughout the night.
 I dream of having a bedroom full of luxurious items, of pretty soft furnishings that make it feel elegant and to have a room I can retreat to just to relax.
 With changes being planned in for other rooms in the house I am now on an interiors mission to make my home complete.

 Our flooring in the bedroom is a lovely white floorboard effect laminate which I love.
 The only problem with it is that it’s pretty cold to walk on in the morning and after a shower.
 We currently have a large rug covering a lot of it but it is very basic and was bought to basically be functional rather than to look attractive.
 In order to soften the look, I am thinking of a rug with a larger pile, with a cosier feel and there is a great range of sheepskin rugs to choose from over at Cox and Cox.